Earth Overclocked: A Nice Try Lads.

 Little to say about the game

-Its very much a standard game-maker game, a “twinstick shooter” that is pretty alright and acts a lot like every flash shooter you remember from the mid 2000s.
+It is very much a standard game-maker game, a “twin-stick shooter” that is pretty alright and acts a lot like every flash shooter you remember from the mid-2000s.

-It’s a well made gamemaker game, but very much a Gamemaker game, its unmistakable to anyone who have ever played games by any of the leading “gamemaker apps”, they all play like off brand cola tastes, close to the real thing, but leaves a weird after taste.
+It’s a well-made game maker game, but very much a Gamemaker game, it is unmistakable to anyone who has ever played games by any of the leading “game maker apps”, they all play like off-brand cola tastes, close to the real thing, but leaves a weird after taste.

 A Round of Applause.